Review by Douglas Stockdale •

-Paul Gaffney investigates a regional passion that is prevalent amongst the isles of Great Briton, that of walking.
+Paul Gaffney investigates a regional passion that is prevalent amongst those of the isles of Great Briton, that of walking.
 Whereas the leisure walks or foot journeys in the isles are usually of a short duration, Gaffney expanded the scope and range of his visual walking quest to 3,500 kilometers (2,200 miles).
 Gaffney’s viewpoint is close to midpoint, essentially minimizing the visual clues as to the actual location.
 This framing visually teases the reader to look closer and deeper into the image.
 The ambiguous images are contemplative and lyrical, sometimes looking ahead or the passing viewpoint as one might walk by.

 A classic, yet well visualized, allegory for the journey of life, that while in transit there lays ahead a potential separation of the ways and one must chose one path over another.
 For a walker it is possible to walk one path and then return back for to the other, but in the passing duration, small atmospheric and chance occasions occur.
 Likewise a walker does not need to remain on a given path, but create one of their own making.
 His book ends with a crossroads, with the path in front dissolving into the distance, where the unknown lies in wait.